hydrogen-dev/hydro-docs/README.md

 </p>
 </ul>
 <H3>Step Two: Performing the Raindrop</H3>
-<p>The owner of the Hydro address who performed the challenge must now authenticate on the Hydro smart contract, which needs to happen outside of the Hydro API.
+<p>The owner of the Hydro address who performed the challenge must now authenticate on the <a href="https://github.com/hydrogen-dev/smart-contract">Hydro Smart Contract</a>, which needs to happen outside of the Hydro API.
 This can be done in a few ways:</p>
 <h4><em>Manually through a service such as Ethereum Wallet</em></h4>
 <ul>
 <p>1.
 Open the Contracts tab and click "Watch Contract"</p>